m-h-s-m-h-s/Product-Description-Paraphrase/README.md

 npm run dev
 ```

-### Using the CLI
+### How It Works

+1. **Start the app** and you'll see the welcome screen
-1. **Enter Product Description**: Type or paste your product description.
-Press Enter twice when done.
+2. **Paste your product description** - press Enter twice when done

-2. **Select Target Length** (Optional):
-   - Short: Concise version
-   - Medium: Similar length
-   - Long: Extended version

-3. **View Results**: The application will display both the original and paraphrased descriptions using simple, clear language.
+3. **Get instant results** - the app automatically creates a shorter, clearer version

+That's it!
+No settings to configure, no options to choose - just simple, effective paraphrasing.

 ### Example